dgk/django-business-logic/README.md

 # FRONTEND DEVELOPER WANTED!!!

-If you are familiar with react/mobx and want to help us build awesome django-business-logic library email us at dgk@dgk.su.
+If you are familiar with react/mobx and want to help us build awesome django-business-logic library, contact us at dgk@dgk.su.

 # Documentation